collective/mr.bob/README.rst

 ====

 - [high] Python 3 support
-- [high] template copying should preserve permissions
-- [high] non interactive support
+- [high] non-interactive support
-- [high] ability to configure what to ignore
+- [high] ability to configure what to ignore when copying templates
 - [high] ability to have variable substitution in template names
-- [high] ability to use multiple templates at the same time
+- [high] ability to use multiple templates at the same time and depend on them
 - [low] ability to specify answers to questions from cli
 - [low] ability to simulate rendering
 - [low] ability to override templates